beefyfinance/beefy-v2/src/features/data/README.md

   so to know how much a user has in a vault, it checks the balance for that token this is for normal vaults/tokens, for gov vault balances it's different as usual ok so the token.allowance list is initiated with the list of vaults that have this token as oracleId

+- scream-ftm and 0xdao-wftm-eol have an oracleId set to "WFTM" but no "tokenAddress" set.
+I have hardcoded that W+<native> implies native but I'm sure there is something fishy. they should have a tokenAddress
+- Why wait to apply decimals if we use big numbers everywhere?
+Ex: token has 18 decimals, api fetch balance and returns the raw api value.
+Should the api return a big number with decimal applied to simplify the rest of the app?
+  Yes, but out of scope
+- Is there a good test address? someone who deposited in every single vault and boost on all chains No, but chebiN is building one
+- can we run unit tests in CI?
+  Yes, chebiN will setup
+- On fantom boost moo_boo_ftm-tomb, the "earnedOracleId" is "BIFI", but the "earnedTokenAddress" is "0xbF07093ccd6adFC3dEB259C557b61E94c1F66945" where on fantom, BIFI token address is "0xd6070ae98b8069de6b494332d1a1a81b6179d960".
+The "earnedTokenAddress" points to the mooFantomBIFI token.
+Is this normal? what's going on?
+  It is not.
+- What is "zero" in "sortConfig" => sortConfig.deposited === false && sortConfig.zero === false
+  Zero mean "hide zero balance"